 That dog is 80 pounds of fun.

-I kinda feel like I have to make another one because she is so smitten with this one.
+I kind of feel like I need to make another one because she is so smitten with this one.
 GAH more pom poms!